lfkeitel/inca/README.md

 curl http://[hostname]:[port]/api/runnow
 ```

 Set the job to run however often you feel necessary.
-Crontab is the recommended
-tool for setting this up and weekly is the recommended schedule.

-## Setup Upstart Job
+## Systemd

-INCA comes with a template upstart script called `upstart.conf`.
-You can use this
-file as a base to build an upstart job to start INCA on boot and to easily manage
-the service.
-Copy the completed script to /etc/init/inca.conf.

-You can manage the service with the commands `start inca` `status inca` and `stop
-inca`.
-The upstart job by default will run on boot.
+There's a baseline Systemd service file in the config directory.
+You may need
+to make edits for settings such as the user/group names, and where the application
+is on disk.

 ## Release Notes

+v2.5.0

+- Better search on archive page
+- Consistent JSON from API
+- Code restructure for better maintainability

 v2.4.0